phicau/olaFlow/README.md

 If you want to reference the model in your publications you can use the following phrase:

-> olaFlow [DOI] is an open source project developed within the OpenFOAM® framework as a continuation of the work in Higuera et al. (xxxx).
-The numerical model enables simulating wave and porous structure interaction in the coastal and offshore fields.
+> olaFlow [DOI] is an open source project developed within the OpenFOAM® framework as a continuation of the work in Higuera et al. (xxxx) for simulating wave and porous structure interactions in the coastal and offshore fields.

-Feel free to modify the phase and adapt it for your own needs.
+Feel free to modify the phrase and adapt it for your own needs.

 You can also include any of the [following references](https://olaflow.github.io/numerical-model/internal-references/) when citing the implementation, validation and applications.